 ARTICLE 3.
 QUANTITY OBLIGATIONS 3.1.
 Seller's Sales Obligation.
 Seller shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Gas Day a quantity of Gas equal to the quantity properly requested by Buyer up to the DCQ or MaxDQ, if applicable ("Buyer's Requested Quantity").
 Unless otherwise agreed nothing in this Agreement, and in particular this Article 3, shall require or permit either Party to Schedule Gas at a point other than a Delivery Point or in excess of the DCQ, Maximum Daily Delivery Point Quantity or MaxDQ, as applicable.

 3.2.
 Seller's Failure to Schedule.
 If on any Gas Day Seller fails for any reason except Force Majeure or nonperformance by Buyer to Schedule Buyer's Requested Quantity, then such occurrence shall constitute a "Seller's Deficiency Default" and "Seller's Deficiency Quantity" shall be the numerical difference between Buyer's Requested Quantity and the amount of Gas Scheduled by Seller for such Gas Day.
-In the event of a Seller's Deficiency Default, Seller shall pay Buyer the sum of the following: (i) an amount equal to the product of the Seller's Deficiency Quantity multiplied by the Replacement Price Differential, plus (ii) liquidated damages equal to $0.15 multiplied by Seller's Deficiency Quantity to cover Buyer's administrative and operational costs.
+In the event of a Seller's Deficiency Default, Seller shall pay an amount equal to the product of the Seller's Deficiency Quantity multiplied by the Replacement Price Differential.
 During any Month in which Seller's nonperformance continues for a period of five consecutive Gas Days Buyer may elect upon notice to Seller, without liability, not to recommence Scheduling Gas hereunder for the remainder of such Month, but for no longer period.
 Subject to offset pursuant to Section 3.5, payment to Buyer shall be made in accordance with the Financial Matters provisions set forth in Appendix “1”.

 3.3.
 Buyer's Purchase Obligation.
 Buyer shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Gas Day a quantity of Gas equal to the DCQ; provided, if the MinDQ is applicable to a Transaction, Buyer shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Gas Day a minimum quantity of Gas equal to the MinDQ.

 3.4.
 Buyer's Failure to Schedule.
 If on any Gas Day Buyer fails for any reason except Force Majeure or a nonperformance by Seller to Schedule the DCQ or MinDQ, if applicable, then such occurrence shall constitute a "Buyer's Deficiency Default" and "Buyer's Deficiency Quantity" shall be the numerical difference between the DCQ or MinDQ, if applicable, and the quantity of Gas Scheduled by Buyer for such Gas Day.
-In the event of a Buyer's Deficiency Default, Buyer shall pay Seller the sum of the following: (i) an amount equal to the product of Buyer's Deficiency Quantity multiplied by the Replacement Price Differential, plus (ii) liquidated damages equal to $0.15 multiplied by Buyer's Deficiency Quantity to cover Seller's administrative and operational costs.
-With respect to DCQ and MinDQ obligations, during any Month in which Buyer's nonperformance continues for a period of five consecutive Gas Days Seller may elect upon notice to Buyer, without liability, not to recommence Scheduling Gas for the remainder of such Month, but for no longer period.
+In the event of a Buyer's Deficiency Default, Buyer shall pay Seller an amount equal to the product of Buyer's Deficiency Quantity multiplied by the Replacement Price DifferentialWith respect to DCQ and MinDQ obligations, during any Month in which Buyer's nonperformance continues for a period of five consecutive Gas Days Seller may elect upon notice to Buyer, without liability, not to recommence Scheduling Gas for the remainder of such Month, but for no longer period.
 Subject to offset pursuant to Section 3.5, payment to Seller shall be made in accordance with the Financial Matters provisions set forth in Appendix "1."